 Landing Guides

-What is a Certificate of Agreement for a helipad?
+Certificate of Agreement for UK landing sites

 UK aerodromes are thought of by HMRC as falling into four main categories: